arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 }
 ```

-As the Sender's job is to pack the data and transfer it to the Receiver, it will need to transmit perspicuous data.
-Inside the `loop()` method, it will capture the input and write the data after a series of checks to avoid sending bogus characters.
-The input is converted to Integer type after discarding `\r\n` which is `End of Line`.
+The sender's job is to pack and transmit data to the receiver.
+Inside the main loop of the sketch, the sender will capture input data from the serial port and write the data after a series of checks to avoid sending incorrect data.
+After discarding an end-of-line (EOL), the input is converted to an integer.

-The `RS485.beginTransmission()` enables RS485 transmission.
-Subsequently, `RS485.write(incomingByte)` sends data as a byte or series of bytes by writing its binary data to the serial port.
-In this case, `incomingByte` containing input data converted to Integer type is sent to Receiver Opta™.
-The `RS485.endTransmission()` then disables or ends the RS485 transmission finishing the operation cycle.
+The `RS485.beginTransmission()` function enables RS-485 transmission.
+Subsequently, the `RS485.write(incomingByte)` function sends data as a byte or a series of bytes by writing its binary data to the serial port.
+In this case, we are sending to the receiver the `incomingByte` variable that contains input data converted to an integer.
+The `RS485.endTransmission()` function then disables or ends the RS-485 transmission and, with this, the operation cycle:

 ```arduino
 void loop() {